South Carolina Investment

 Important: All documents included in the application must be translated into English in a proper Affidavit format.

-6. What is the difference between "conditional" and "unconditional" green cards?
+6. What is the difference between "conditional" and "unconditional" permanent resident status?

-Under the regulations, an investor who is approved for the EB-5 immigrant visa receives a “conditional” green card, which must be reissued after two years, subject to removal of conditions.
+Under EB-5 regulations, an investor who is approved for the EB-5 immigrant visa receives “conditional” permanent residency status, which must be reissued after two years, subject to removal of conditions.
 Otherwise, the two cards offer the same rights and privileges.
-A conditional Green Card is a temporary Green Card valid for two years.
+Conditional permanent residency is a status valid for two years.
 One year and nine months after it is issued, a three-month window opens up during which an individual must file another application with the USCIS to verify that all of the funds have been invested and the required employment has been created.
-When the conditional resident status has been lifted, full resident status is granted and a permanent Green Card is issued.
+When the conditional resident status has been lifted, full resident status is granted and permanent residency status is granted.

 7. If my I-526 petition is approved by USCIS, what is the purpose of the Consulate application and Interview, and how soon do I get my “Green card”?